 There are just too many problems with the testimony regarding the bag for the Commission not to have known something was worng, er, wrong.

-More to the point, could the sack found in the building by Montgomery, and dusted by Studebaker, be a different sack entirely than the one initialed by Day and placed into evidence by the FBI?
+I mean, at some point shouldn't somebody have wondered if the sack found in the building by Montgomery, and dusted by Studebaker, wasn't a different sack entirely than the one initialed by Day and placed into evidence by the FBI?

 Mr. BELIN.
 Did you ever get the kind of sample used at the School Book Depository?